 Use the right social media platform

-With the possible exception of businesses that rely heavily on design and visuals, a B2B company may avoid content marketing efforts on social media platforms such as Facebook, Instagram, or Pinterest – but it is always based on the audience behaviour, data analytics and predicted engagement.
+With the possible exception of businesses that rely heavily on design and visual content, a B2B company may avoid content marketing efforts on social media platforms such as Facebook, Instagram, or Pinterest – but it should always based on audience behaviour, data analytics and predicted engagement.
 For B2B businesses, LinkedIn is the primary channel, and it should be the main target of any B2B content strategy.
 LinkedIn is the go-to social media network for professionals and related business content with high levels of employee engagement.
 For B2B businesses it’s where the greatest number of potential customers reside.
 Twitter is also a powerful tool not just for sharing news and content, but also for client support and outreach.
 When creating a B2B social media strategy, LinkedIn and Twitter are definitely where B2B businesses should invest the greatest time and effort.

 Supercharge your social

-“If it cannot be measured, it cannot be improved,” as the old saying goes.
 That’s why Elevate is such an important starting point for companies looking to pragmatically improve their B2B social media presence.
-It allows an organization to benchmark themselves against their competitors and helps to create, manage and measure a target-driven programme (or roadmap) to maximise their online potential.
+It allows an organisation to benchmark itself against its competitors and helps to create, manage and measure a target-driven programme (or roadmap) to maximise its online potential.

 What are the next steps?
 At Dusted, we have extensive experience with B2B social media marketing, using our know-how and team of talented creatives and technical analysts to produce original, measurable and successful social media campaigns to drive influence and engagement — two of the key objectives of any social marketing.